tezedge/tezedge-debugger/README.md

 * To encrypt a message, the node uses the nonce sent in its own `ConnectionMessage` and a precomputed key.
 * To decrypt a message, the node uses the received nonce and a precomputed key.

-For the network recorder to decrypt a message that is coming from a remote node to the local running node.
+For the network recorder to decrypt a message that is coming from a remote node to the local running node, it needs to know the following:
-It needs to know:

 * The local node's private key - which is part of its local identity to which the network recorder has access.
 * The remote node's public key - which is part of the received `ConnectionMessage` and was captured.
 * The remote node's nonce - which is part of the received `ConnectionMessage` and was captured.

-But to decrypt a message sent by the local node, it would be necessary to know the private key of the remote node, to which it does not have access.
+However, to decrypt a message sent by the local node, it would be necessary to know the private key of the remote node, to which it does not have access.
 Fortunately, Tezos is internally using the Curve5519 method, which allows to decrypt a message with the same keys which were used for encryption, thus the network recorder "just" needs the:
 * Local node's private key - which is part of its local identity, to which the network recorder has access.